-There may be several specific safety messages on your engine.
-The exact location and a description of the safety messages are reviewed in this section.
+There may be several specific safety messages on an engine.
+The exact location of the hazards and the description of the hazards are reviewed in this section.
 Please become familiar with all safety messages.

 Ensure that all of the safety messages are legible.
-Clean the safety messages or replace the safety messages if the words cannot be read or if the illustrations are not visible.
-Use a cloth, water, and soap to clean the safety messages.
-Do not use solvents, gasoline, or other harsh chemicals.
+Clean the safety messages or replace the safety messages if the words cannot be read or if the pictures are not visible.
+When the safety messages are cleaned, use a cloth, water, and soap.
+Do not use solvent, gasoline, or other harsh chemicals to clean the safety messages.
 Solvents, gasoline, or harsh chemicals could loosen the adhesive that secures the safety messages.
 The safety messages that are loosened could drop off of the engine.

-Replace any safety message that is damaged or missing.
+Replace any damaged safety messages or missing safety messages.
 If a safety message is attached to a part of the engine that is replaced, install a new safety message on the replacement part.
-Your Caterpillar dealer can provide new safety messages.
+Any Caterpillar dealer can provide new safety messages.

-Do not operate or work on this engine unless you have read and understand the instructions and warnings in the Operation and Maintenance Manual.
-Failure to follow the instructions or heed the warnings could result in injury or death.
-Contact any Caterpillar dealer for replacement manuals.
+Do not work on the engine and do not operate the engine unless the instructions and the warnings in the Operation and Maintenance Manual are understood.
 Proper care is your responsibility.
+Failure to follow the instructions or failure to heed the warnings could result in injury or in death.

-The safety messages that may be found on the engine are illustrated and described.
+The following section describes the safety messages that are found on the engine.